 Ruling out other conditions

-A number of simple non-invasive tests can now be done to rule out other conditions.
+A number of simple non-invasive tests can now be done to rule out other conditions, such as severe cases of interstitial cystitis.
 This can be useful not only for the sake of diagnosis, but to put the patient’s mind at ease.
 These tests include faecal calprotectin (for inflammatory bowel disease), faecal elastase (for pancreatic exocrine insufficiency), lactose breath test (for lactose intolerance), fructose breath test (for fructose intolerance), glucose hydrogen breath test (for small intestinal bacterial overgrowth) and SeHCAT testing (for bile acid malabsorption).

 Irritable bowel syndrome treatment